orbeon/orbeon-forms-doc/xforms/tutorial/bookcast/feed.md

 This document contains an XML pipeline described in a language called XPL (XML Pipeline Language).
 An XML pipeline language is simply a language for describing operations to be performed on XML documents.
 Orbeon Forms comes with an implementation of [XPL][23].
 (Orbeon is currently working at W3C on the standardization of a pipeline language called [XProc][24].)

 So what does this pipeline do?
-It runs a _processor_ called `oxf:xforms-submission`, which is handy component that allows you to perform XForms submissions from XPL.
+It runs a _processor_ called `oxf:xforms-submission`, which is a handy component that allows you to perform XForms submissions from XPL.
 That submission retrieves `books.xml` and returns it on the processor's `response` output.
 That output in turn is sent to the `data` output of the page model pipeline.

 Now look at the page view: